 Being treated to continuous displays of prodigious skill is another.

 “Sometimes, as coaches, when we’re doing a certain drill we sit back and watch and say to each other, ‘Did we just see this happen?’
 It is amazing to see the things these kids are doing at 15 years old.”

 Cicchini says he will endeavour to always stay in touch with each member of the Flyers, whether their path takes them to hall-of-fame-calibre career in the National Hockey League or along a different route in life.

 For the coach, the OHL Cup championship was a perfect way to end a 15-year tenure with the Flyers organization.
-This fall, Cicchini is joining Slawson to coach the Minor Peewee AAA team with the Toronto Jr. Canadiens, beginning a minor hockey journey with a new group of players.
+This fall, Cicchini is joining Slawson to coach the Under-13 AAA team with the Toronto Jr. Canadiens, beginning a minor hockey journey with a new group of players.

-He says he hopes to help guide the Jr. Canadiens through the conclusion of their Minor Midget season, and to replicate some of his Don Mills success along the way.
+He says he hopes to help guide the Jr. Canadiens through the conclusion of their Under-16 season, and to replicate some of his Don Mills success along the way.